 It is then shown that for any $(\tilde{y},\tilde{z}) \in \mathcal{M}[0,T]$, we have

 as stated in Theorem \ref{th:BML-interpretation-simple-decoupled-FBSDE}.
 In this case, the optimization problems \eqref{op:dist-yz-YZ} and \eqref{op:ell-yz} are completely equivalent.

-For nonlinear FBSDEs, including the fully coupled nonlinear FBSDE, although we may not find a perfect explanation for the BML as in Equation \eqref{eq:strict-eq-dist-BML}, we can still interpret the BML value and explain the physical meaning of optimizing the BML value from the perspective of fixed-point iterations.
+For nonlinear FBSDEs, including fully coupled nonlinear FBSDE, although we may not find a perfect explanation for the BML as that in Equation \eqref{eq:strict-eq-dist-BML}, we can still interpret the BML value and explain the physical meaning of optimizing the BML value from the perspective of fixed-point iterations.
 Specifically, we construct a mapping $\Phi$ defined on $\mathcal{M}[0,T]$ such that for any pair of stochastic processes $(\tilde{y},\tilde{z})$, it is a fixed point of $\Phi$ if and only if it is a solution to the backward equation.
 It is then proven that for any $(\tilde{y},\tilde{z}) \in \mathcal{M}[0,T]$, we have as stated in Proposition \ref{prop:BML-interpretation-nonlinear-decoupled-FBSDE} and Proposition \ref{prop:BML-interpretation-fully-coupled-nonlinear-FBSDE}.

-\subsection{Simple decoupled FBSDE}
+\subsection{Simple Decoupled FBSDE}

-Let's first consider a special case of the original equation \eqref{eq:fully-coupled-nonlinear-FBSDE}: the drift coefficient $b$ and diffusion coefficient $\sigma$ in the forward equation do not depend on the solution of the backward equation, and the generator $f$ and terminal condition $g$ in the backward equation are known stochastic processes $\{f_t,0\leq t\leq T\}$ and random variable $\xi$, respectively, independent of the solution $(X,Y,Z)$ of the equations.
-In this case, the desired equations can be written as follows: This represents a decoupled FBSDE, where the forward and backward equations can be solved separately.
+Let's first consider a special case of the original equation \eqref{eq:fully-coupled-nonlinear-FBSDE}: the drift coefficient $b$ and diffusion coefficient $\sigma$ in the forward equation do not depend on the solution of the backward equation, and the generator $f$ and terminal condition $g$ in the backward equation are known stochastic processes $\{f_t,0\leq t\leq T\}$ and random variable $\xi$, respectively, independent of the solution $(X,Y,Z)$.
+In this case, the desired equations can be written as

+This represents a decoupled FBSDE, where the forward and backward equations can be solved separately.
 When computing the BML (Backward Memorization Loss) value, the $\widetilde{X}$ in equation \eqref{eq:BML-tilde-X} represents the forward process $X$ of this FBSDE.
 Therefore, we assume that $X$ is known and focus on discussing the solution $(Y,Z)$ of the backward equation.